mohamedyasser2609/Graduation-Project/ECUAL/ENCODER/ENCODER_README.md

 ## Overview

-High-level encoder driver for the EMG49 motor encoder (12 PPR) that wraps the QEI driver and provides convenient functions for position and velocity measurement in various units.
+High-level encoder driver for the EMG49 motor encoder (~980 counts/rev in quadrature) that wraps the QEI driver and provides convenient functions for position and velocity measurement in various units.

 ## Features